Truck overturns on tea stall in Bengal's Jalpaiguri, 1 body recovered | Law-Order

 A boulder-laden truck overturned on a tea stall in Moynaguri area of West Bengal's Jalpaiguri district around 8 am on Friday, suspectedly burying several people who had gathered at the shop, police said.
 According to police sources, one body has been recovered so far.

-At least five to seven people might have been buried alive, when the ten-wheeler lost control and overturned, the sources said.
+At least five to seven people might have been buried alive, when the ten-wheeler swerved and overturned, the sources said.
 A rescue operation by fire brigade officials and a team of police personnel is currently underway.

 Locals have hit the streets, protesting against the incident, the sources said, adding that the police were trying to control the situation..